Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 WolkConnect-Arduino is transportation layer agnostic which means it is up to the user of the library to provide socket to WolkAbout IoT platform.

 Provided examples are made for Genuino MKR1000.
+Porting to other Arduino board is done by replacing MKR1000 library with a library which fit selected board.

 Supported protocol(s):
-JSON single (PROTOCOL_JSON_SINGLE)
+* JSON single (PROTOCOL_JSON_SINGLE)

 Prerequisite
 ------
+Following libraries are required in order to run WolkConnect-Arduino examples

   * WiFi101 library, available in [Library Manager](https://www.arduino.cc/en/Guide/Libraries).
   * Adding our library as .zip in the Arduino IDE